Prelude to the Mishima Incident: 1969 (Shōwa 44)

 Mishima had wanted Yasunari Kawabata to attend the ceremony too, and was extremely disappointed when Kawabata declined.
 Mishima had not received a reply to his letter inviting Kawabata to attend the parade, so in October he had visited Kawabata in person and had asked again to give a congratulatory speech at the parade, only to be coldly turned down.
 Disheartened, Mishima vented his anger and grief to his family and friends.
 Shintaro Ishihara was also invited by Mishima to the parade but was absent.

-On November 16, the New Left launched a "struggle to prevent Prime Minister Satō from visiting the United States" (佐藤首相訪米阻止闘争, Satō shushō houbei soshi tōsō), but the New Left was easily suppressed by the Riot Police Unit again, making the Public Security Operation of the JSDF completely hopeless.
+On November 16, the New Left launched a "struggle to prevent Prime Minister Satō from visiting the United States" (佐藤首相訪米阻止闘争), but the New Left was easily suppressed by the Riot Police Unit again, making the Public Order Deployment of the JSDF completely hopeless.
 On November 28, Mishima invited Colonel Yamamoto to his home to discuss the "Final Plan," but the meeting ended without any concrete measures being forthcoming from Colonel Yamamoto.
 From December 8, Mishima went to South Korea for four days to inspect the military situation against North Korean armed guerrillas.

-On December 22, Mishima and Tatenokai held a regular meeting at the JGSDF Camp Narashino (習志野駐屯地, Narashino chūtonchi) in Chiba Prefecture, after which they conducted preliminary parachute training with the 1st Airborne Brigade.
+On December 22, Mishima and Tatenokai held a regular meeting at the JGSDF Camp Narashino (習志野駐屯地) in Chiba Prefecture, after which they conducted preliminary parachute training with the 1st Airborne Brigade.
 After the training, Mishima stressed the urgency of constitutional amendment.
-Based on this, it was decided to organize the 10th team "Constitutional Amendment Draft Study Group" (憲法改正草案研究会, Kenpō kaisei souan kenkyu-kai) within 13 members of Tatenokai, with Tsutomu Abe (阿部勉), a 1st generation member and the leader of 5th team, as group leader, and to hold a three-hour discussion meeting among members every Wednesday night.
+Based on this, it was decided to organize the 10th team "Constitutional Amendment Draft Study Group" (憲法改正草案研究会) within 13 members of Tatenokai, with Tsutomu Abe (阿部勉), a 1st generation member and the leader of 5th team, as group leader, and to hold a three-hour discussion meeting among members every Wednesday night.

 On December 1, Mishima, in a dialogue with Ichirō Murakami (村上一郎) that was to be published the following New Year, said that the current JSDF did not have the system in place to bring about a revolution like the February 26 incident, and that only an officer of the rank of Colonel or higher could make anything happen.
 In this dialogue, Mishima talked on the weight of political words, saying, "If I says, 'I'm going to die in November,' then I must die."

 In a dialogue with Fusao Hayashi around the same time, he spoke about the significance of "Nationalism" in protecting Japan from Totalitarianism arising from "foreign ideology" that could uproot Japanese culture and destroy the Japanese language.

 As a matter of fact, I don't like Anti-communism.
 Nationalism is about being against all foreign ideologies, whether they are Communism or whatever, and it doesn't mean to be against just because they are the Communist Party.
 Anything that tarnishes the purity of Japan is no good, whether it's Communism, Capitalism, or Democracy.
 So, we just need to be Japanese.
 To that end, I don't care if people call me right-winger or whatever.